-On March 9, 2020, the Company's Board of Directors approved a share repurchase plan authorizing the Company to repurchase up to \$100 million of its outstanding shares of common stock.
-In July 2020, the Company completed the full March 2020 share repurchase plan.
-On August 5, 2020, the Company's Board of Directors approved an additional share repurchase plan authorizing the Company to repurchase up to an additional aggregate amount of \$50 million of its outstanding shares of common stock.
+On August 5, 2020, the Company's Board of Directors approved a share repurchase plan authorizing the Company to repurchase up to an aggregate amount of \$50 million of its outstanding shares of common stock.
 In September 2022, the Company completed the full August 2020 share repurchase plan.
-On May 4, 2023, the Board of Directors approved an additional share repurchase plan ("Repurchase Program") authorizing the Company to repurchase up to \$50 million of its outstanding shares of common stock or Series A Preferred Stock.
-Under the share repurchase programs, the shares may be repurchased from time to time using a variety of methods, which may include open market transactions, privately negotiated transactions or otherwise, all in accordance with the rules of the SEC and other applicable legal requirements.
+On May 4, 2023, the Board of Directors approved a share repurchase plan ("Repurchase Program") authorizing the Company to repurchase up to \$50 million of its outstanding shares of common stock or Series A Preferred Stock.
+Under the share repurchase program, the shares may be repurchased from time to time using a variety of methods, which may include open market transactions, privately negotiated transactions or otherwise, all in accordance with the rules of the SEC and other applicable legal requirements.